icure/icure-kotlin-sdk/docs/DocumentApi.md

 <a name="setDocumentAttachment"></a>
 # **setDocumentAttachment**
-> DocumentDto setDocumentAttachment(documentId, requestBody, enckeys)
+> DocumentDto setDocumentAttachment(documentId, body, enckeys)

 Creates a document&#39;s attachment